schrodinger/fixed-data-table-2/docs/codebase.md

 ### Table Render / Component Tree
 * FixedDataTableBufferedRows.js
-  * Renders visible table rows
+  * Renders visible table rows (plus some buffered rows)
-  * Uses FixedDataTableRowBuffer for the windowing logic
+  * Uses FixedDataTableRow
 * FixedDataTableRow.js
-  * Renders the currently visible table rows
+  * Renders a single row
   * Also used for headers & footers
-  * Renders a FixedDataTableCellGroup for each of frozen and non-frozen columns
+  * Renders FixedDataTableCellGroup, one each for fixed, scrollable, and fixedRight
 * FixedDataTableCellGroup.js
   * Renders a div containing the cells for a row
   * Also handles cell recycling